SomeRanDev/reflaxe.GDScript/README.md

 ```

 To enable the plugin, go to `Project (top-left) > Project Settings > Plugins (tab)` and click the checkbox next to your plugin's name.

 &nbsp;

-# Adding "HxStaticVars.gd" to Autoload

-This is NOT necessary if you're generating and using a plugin since the autoload is setup automatically.

-Once you've generated your GDScript, you should see a GDScript file named `HxStaticVars.gd` in your output folder.
-For your code to work properly, you MUST add this as an "autoload" script in Godot.

-To do this:
-* Open your Godot project in the Godot editor
-* Click: Project (top-left) > Project Settings > Autoload (tab)
-* Next to "Path" input, select the folder icon and select your `HxStaticVars.gd` file
-* Finall press "Add" on the right

-&nbsp;